Coutts: Angela Burdett-Coutts

 In February 1881, at the age of 67, Angela Burdett-Coutts broke the terms of the will by marrying Bartlett in Christ Church, Down Street, Piccadilly.
 The partners of the bank rushed to reassure the press that the heiress was neither a partner in the bank, nor could she touch the capital.
 An argument sprang up over the inheritance and, in particular, over whether Angela should give up the bank to her sister Clara.
 Angela fought back, claiming that Bartlett was only half American and therefore not technically an "alien".
 Clara then claimed the fortune, and the bitter dispute continued.
 In anticipation of victory, Clara and her son Frank took the name "Coutts", as required by the will.
 Finally, a compromise was struck, with the majority of the Coutts fortune set to pass to Clara and her heirs.
 Angela Burdett-Coutts, however, kept two-fifths of the income until her death in 1906.

+The 1904 headquarters at 440 The Strand, designed by John Macvicar Anderson.
+It was demolished in the 1970s.

 On changing her name, Clara Burdett, who had married James Money in 1850, became Clara Burdett Money-Coutts.
 Her son Francis' full name became Francis Burdett Thomas Nevill Money-Coutts.
 He was better known as Francis (or Frank) Coutts, a writer and poet.
 He became 5th Baron Latymer in 1913 and died in 1923.

 The following appeared in Punch at the time: